-Green Label Plus: A Higher Standard for Indoor Air Quality
+Green Label Plus: The Carpet Industry’s Commitment to Indoor Air Quality

 The carpet industry has a long history of creating products that provide numerous benefits, especially for indoor air quality.
 Today, indoor air quality (IAQ) is an important environmental consideration, especially since we spend approximately 90 percent of our time indoors.
-In 1992, CRI launched its Green Label program to test carpet, cushions and adhesives to help specifiers identify products with very low emissions of Volatile Organic Compounds (VOCs).
+In 1992, CRI launched its Green Label program to test carpet, cushions, and adhesives to help specifiers identify products with very low emissions of Volatile Organic Compounds (VOCs).
 In the 2000s, CRI launched the Green Label Plus programs for carpet, adhesives, and cushion.
-These enhanced programs set higher standards for IAQ and ensure that customers are purchasing the very lowest emitting products available on the market.
-Using scientifically established standards, the Green Label Plus program symbolizes the carpet industry’s commitment to a creating a better indoor environment.
+These enhanced programs set higher standards for IAQ and let customers know they are purchasing the very lowest emitting products available on the market.
+Using scientifically established standards, the Green Label Plus program symbolizes the carpet industry’s commitment to creating a better indoor environment.

-The Carpet and Rug Institute’s Green Label Plus (GLP) program is recognized by the US Environmental Protection Agency’s (EPA’s) Recommendations of Specifications, Standards, and Ecolabels for Federal Purchasing.
-Carpet and adhesive products certified by GLP are preferred for purchase by the federal government.
+The Carpet and Rug Institute’s Green Label Plus (GLP) program is recognized by the U.S. Environmental Protection Agency’s (EPA’s) Recommendations of Specifications, Standards, and Ecolabels for Federal Purchasing.
 This recognition places the GLP program as a top-tier program for certification.
 The Recommendations of Specifications, Standards, and Ecolabels help federal purchasers identify and procure environmentally preferable products and services.

 Green Label Plus Raises the Bar

 Green Label Plus is an example of CRI’s leadership in the best practices of environmental responsibility.
 Look for the CRI Green Label Plus logo as proof that the product has been tested and certified by an independent laboratory and has met stringent criteria for low emissions.